- Free musical instruments? No catch, no spam

 discoDSP developed the Discovery and Discovery Pro softsynths, which are virtual-analogue models with patch compatibility with the Nord Lead 2/X and the useful bonus of acting as patch editors for those synths too.
 Discovery isn’t free (though you can download a demo version that is less limited than most demos – enough to play with), but there is a free synth on their site.

-It’s quite minimalist – befitting the original – and idea for brittle, raw, loud synthwave tracks.
+It’s quite minimalist – befitting the original – and ideal for brittle, raw, loud synthwave tracks.
 Presets are selected through a pop-up window; the origins of OB-Xd away from UI guidelines and Cubase media libraries is very obvious, but hey – at least you’re not loading a patch from a C15 tape…

 Martinic – Kee Bass